RedHatInsights/insights-core/docs/customtut_rule.rst

        """
        InputData acts as the data source for the parsers so that they may execute and then be used as input to the rule.
-So this is essentially and end-to-end test of the component chain.
+So this is essentially an end-to-end test of the component chain.
        """
        input_data = InputData("GOOD_CONFIG")